Siebel Si 202 Hummel: Design and development

-In January 1937 Major Werner Junck, chief of the LC II, the technical wing of the Reichsluftfahrtministerium responsible for the development of new aircraft, informed various minor aircraft manufacturers such as Flugzeugwerke Halle, which later in the year would become Siebel, Bücker, Fieseler, Gothaer Waggonfabrik and Klemm that they would not get any contracts for the development of military aircraft.
-He therefore advised them to concentrate in the development of a Volksflugzeug or a small twin-engined plane.
-As a result, Flugzeugwerke Halle developed the Si 202, while the other companies produced the Kl 105, the Fi 253, the Bü 180 and the Go 150.
+In January 1937, the individual in charge of developing new aircraft at the Reichsluftfahrtministerium, Major Werner Junck, advised several aircraft maker that they would not be receiving any more contracts for the development of military aircraft.
+Instead they should focus on creating a Volksflugzeug.
+This led to the development of the Si 202 along with other aircraft, such as the Kl 105, Fi 253, Bü 180, and the Go 150.

 The Hummel was a small single-engined low-wing cantilever monoplane with side-by-side seating for two, designed to accept a variety of low powered engines of either radial or in-line arrangement.
 It was aimed at the sports and club market.
 Most variants had sharply clipped wing and tail surfaces, giving the Hummel an attractively angular appearance compared with its contemporaries.

 Structurally, the Hummel was a wooden aircraft.
 The wing were built around a wooden monospar with plywood covered leading edges and ailerons, with fabric covering elsewhere.
 The fuselage was a plywood covered wooden structure, as were the fixed tail surfaces, rudder and elevators being fabric covered.
 The horizontal tail surfaces were set noticeably aft of the rudder, rather like the more recent Piper PA-28.
 The enclosed cabin had dual controls, a single central control column being shared via horizontal extensions.
 There was a generous baggage space behind the seats.
 The fixed undercarriage had main wheels on split axles, with low pressure tyres and brakes.
 There was a sprung tailskid.

 The first prototype D-ESFH had a nine-cylinder radial Salmson 9Ad motor of 36 kW (45 hp), and began flight testing in May 1938.
 For a light aircraft, there was a surprising number of prototypes (at least seven), mostly exploring different engine installations.
 The engines of the three main variants are given below; the third prototype used a 46 kW (62 hp) Walter Mikron II four-cylinder in-line air-cooled motor.

 On 2 February 1939 a Si 202b set a new altitude record for light aircraft carrying two people with an engine of 2 litre capacity, at 5982 m.
 On 6 February the same pilot set another record with just the pilot aboard, reaching 7043 m.

 At least 17 Hummels, including the prototypes, appeared on the German civil list before the start of World War II and 8 more on the Hungarian list.
 A total of 66 Hummels of all variants had been completed by the time production ended in March 1941.